Since Casimir Funk first described “vital amines” in 1912, we have seen major improvements in

 All of our vitals exclusively refer to yourself, with one exception.
 By “Female Fertility”, we’re not only referring to your ability to get pregnant, but also the ability to give birth to a healthy child.
-If you are looking to get pregnant, you should optimise your nutritional status beforehand .
-Your nutrition and lifestyle directly impacts the health of your child because it depends on the nutrients that are available to them.
+If you are looking to get pregnant, you should optimize your nutritional status beforehand.
+Your nutrition and lifestyle directly impact the health of your child because it depends on the nutrients that are available to them.
 This phase of life is very crucial for the development of a child's brain and other characteristics which are fundamental for its whole life.

 For example, studies have shown that low Omega-3 status before, during pregnancy, and while breastfeeding impairs the cognitive development of the child’s brain and leads to lower mental development later in life.
-If your looking to start a healthy family, you should take care of your nutrient status even before you get pregnant!
-1, 2, 3
+If you're looking to start a healthy family, you should take care of your nutrient status even before you get pregnant!
+1,2,3

 Male Fertility & Libido

-The primary male sex hormone is testosterone.
-This hormone is crucial for development of typical primary and secondary male characteristics, such as development of sex organs, increased muscle mass and facial hair growth, as well as fertility and sex drive (libido).
+dsa The primary male sex hormone is testosterone.
+This hormone is crucial for the development of typical primary and secondary male characteristics, such as the development of sex organs, increased muscle mass and facial hair growth, as well as fertility and sex drive (libido).

 1 Fontana, R. and Torre, S.D., 2016.
 The deep correlation between energy metabolism and reproduction: a view on the effects of nutrition for women fertility.
 Nutrients, 8(2), p.87.